-The old farmhouse at Rivertrees has been restored and converted into the lodge's main lounge area.
-Furnished with antiques and with old framed photos of the property and surrounding areas on the walls, it has a large fireplace and a few separate seating areas.
-In one corner, a cabinet houses a selection of books, magazines and board games; in another is a small TV area with satellite TV.
+The old farmhouse at Rivertrees has been restored and converted into a main lounge, with a few separate seating areas.
+Furnished with antiques and with old framed photos of the property and surrounding area, it has a large fireplace and classic wooden parquet flooring.
+In one corner, a cabinet houses a selection of books, magazines and board games; in another is a small TV area.
 Afternoon tea is served here or out on the large covered veranda, overlooking well-tended lawns.

 The dining room and bar are in a separate thatched building, which is completely open-sided with views over the gardens.
-On sunny days the dining tables may be moved out on to the lawns under large shady trees.
-There is an open kitchen, too, so you can watch the chefs as they prepare your evening meal: home-cooked food, using fresh vegetables, herbs and fruit from Rivertrees' extensive vegetable gardens.
-There is also a small seating area with comfortable sofas around a fireplace.
-Tucked around the corner from the dining area is a rustic bar, made from the wood of an old dhow, and lined with chunky wooden bar stools.
+The walls are part plaster and part exposed brick, and comfortable sofas create a small seating area around a fireplace.
+Tucked around the corner from the dining area is a rustic bar, made from the wood of an old dhow, and lined with chunky wooden bar stools and a satellite TV.

-Rivertrees has a total of 14 rooms dotted around the large property, all of which are en suite and have fans and mosquito nets.
+Rivertrees has 38 rooms dotted around the large property, all of which are en suite and have fans and mosquito nets.
 These are made up as follows:

-- 10 standard rooms form the bulk of the accommodation.
-Three of these are located in the original old farmhouse, with the other seven grouped together nearby.
-Each has red-polished concrete floors dotted with traditional grass mats, under a whirring ceiling fan.
-The furniture consists of a wooden four-poster bed (or twin or triple beds) draped with mosquito nets, a writing desk and chair, a day bed, and a simple wardrobe.
-It's all very solidly built, and should be very cool – even when temperatures outside are high.
+Each room has red polished concrete floors dotted with traditional grass mats, under a whirring ceiling fan.
+The furniture comprises a wooden four-poster bed (or twin or triple beds), draped with mosquito nets, a writing desk and chair, a day bed, and a simple wardrobe.
+It's all very solidly built, and should be cool – even when temperatures outside are high.
 Comfort is not at the expense of style, though, as each room features pretty soft furnishings and striking pieces of furniture and art.
 The rooms are often decked out with large zinc buckets of fresh roses (Tanzania is one of the largest exporters of roses to Europe).

-The white-tiled en-suite bathroom is small and functional with a single basin, shower cubicle with shower curtain, and a toilet.
-Some of the rooms also have a bath.
+The white-tiled en-suite bathroom is small and functional with a single smooth concrete basin, shower cubicle with shower curtain, and a toilet.
+All the rooms also have a striking insulated concrete bath.
 Complimentary toiletries are provided.
-Outside is a small, covered veranda with two small wooden chairs and a table.
+Outside each room is a small, covered veranda with two wooden chairs and a table.

 The cottages have en-suite bathrooms that feel fairly light and spacious, with double basins set into a wooden cabinet, a separate bath, a shower cubicle and toilet.
 A door leads from the bathroom to a private outdoor shower.
 Fluffy white towels and bathrobes and complimentary toiletries are provided.

-- The River House, which is also located on the river bank, has two separate en-suite double bedrooms, a separate living room with fireplace and satellite TV, and a wrap-around veranda where you can eat dinner if you want some privacy.
-Since the beds are doubles, and the bathrooms are fairly open, we would recommend this as a good option for two couples travelling together as opposed to families, indeed they don't generally allow children to stay here.
+- The River House, which is also set on the river bank, has two separate en-suite double bedrooms, a separate living room with fireplace and satellite TV, and a wrap-around veranda where you can eat dinner if you want some privacy.
+Since the beds are doubles, and the bathrooms are fairly open, we would recommend this as a good option for couples travelling together or for families with older children.

-A range of activities is also available, although these really need to be booked in advance.
-It is possible to visit a local village, tour a nearby coffee plantation, or go to see the local market.
+A range of activities is available, although these really need to be booked in advance.
+It is possible to visit a village, tour a nearby coffee plantation, or go to see the local market.
 Horseriding is also an option, organised on a nearby farm; so is mountain biking and canoeing on the Usa River.